Criteria for Graduates of Non‑LCME/CACMS‑Accredited Medical Schools including Graduates of US Schools of Osteopathic Medicine (GNLCAMS)

 1. Legal status

-- of a birth certificate issued by an authority in Canada with any photo identification
+- a photocopy of birth certificate issued by an authority in Canada with any photo identification

-- of a Canadian citizenship certificate or record of a landing
+- a photocopy of Canadian citizenship certificate or record of a landing

-- of a permanent resident card/Canadian citizen card
+- a photocopy of permanent resident card/Canadian citizen card

 A notarized/certified copy of medical school marks or transcripts and medical degree or diploma must be submitted.
 Documents that aren't in English must be accompanied by a notarized translation.